lathonez/wangka/lessons/two.md

 ## Project Explanation

 We want to write a program that asks us for a number.
-We give it a number (22) and it replies to us with the correct word in Martu Wangka (marakujarra marakujarra kuja).
+We give it a number (22) and it replies to us with the correct word in Martu Wangka (marakujarrakujarra kujarra).

 After that, we will make a website for this, so anyone in the world can use our translator to figure out the numbers.